Human Resources Department

 Family and Child Care Leaves are granted in accordance with the Family and Medical Leave Act of 1993 (see Appendix C).
 Family and Child Care Leaves may be requested by an employee of either sex.

-The Family and Medical Leave Act of 1993 requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for certain family and medical reasons.
+The Family and Medical Leave Act of 1993 requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for certain family and medical reasons or up to 26 weeks of military caregiver leave to care for a covered service member with a serious injury or illness.
 Muhlenberg College employees are eligible if they have been employed with the College for at least one year and for at least 1,250 hours over the previous 12 months (see Appendix C).

 When a death occurs in your family, you may receive time off with pay within the limits stated below.
 Such time is not charged against any other accrual and is considered bereavement leave.